ezweave/pretty-functional/chapters/two/two.md

 "Outer Observable point 2" "0 beer"
 ```

-What is happening, is that the new _emissions_ are still part of the outer stream.
+What is happening, is that the new _emissions_ are still part of the same stream.
 They're just new values.

 This gets a little clearer, if we delete some of the logging as such: